-Whatever business you’re in, managing SaaS contracts proactively is important for your bottom line.
+Whatever business you’re in, proactively managing your SaaS subscriptions is important for your bottom line.
 This means dealing with SaaS renewals ahead of time before you're billed and it becomes another sunk cost.

-So, what should you consider before renewing a SaaS contract?
+So, what should you consider before renewing a SaaS subscription?
 We’ve put together a four-step guide to help you get on top of your SaaS renewals.

 1. Make an accurate SaaS inventory